 The management of stroke patients is an example of how these experiences are complimentary.
-At Hartford Hospital, an 867 bed urban facility in downtown Hartford that is the flagship for the Hartford HealthCare system, residents manage a busy inpatient service as part of the Comprehensive Stroke Center, with primary responsibility for patient care.
-At UConn Health, a 224 bed suburban hospital in the beautiful Farmington valley, stroke patients are co-managed with hospitalists, neurocritical care specialists and endovascular neurosurgeons and neuroradiologists in the context of a thrombectomy-capable Primary Stroke Center.
-UConn Health provides state of the art interventional care, and our stroke service continues to grow by 10% annually.
+At Hartford Hospital, an 867-bed urban facility in downtown Hartford that is the flagship for the Hartford HealthCare system, residents manage a busy inpatient service as part of the Comprehensive Stroke Center, with primary responsibility for patient care.
+At UConn Health, a 224-bed suburban hospital in the beautiful Farmington valley, stroke patients are co-managed by vascular neurologists, hospitalists, neurocritical care specialists, endovascular neurosurgeons and interventional neuroradiologists in the context of a Thrombectomy-Capable Primary Stroke Center.
 Each facility has its own strategy for management of critically ill neurology patients, and learning to work in both models will prepare residents for a variety of practice scenarios.

 Our comprehensive (4-year) training program has grown significantly in recent years.
-In 2017, we initiated an expansion from 5 to 7 residents per year, which has allowed us to improve the inpatient services at Hartford Hospital with a “day float” rotation, add a second consult resident at UConn John Dempsey Hospital, and increase our elective rotations earlier in residency training so residents can make informed decisions about subspecialty fellowships.
-We also continue to increase our fellowship offerings, with training in vascular neurology, interventional neurology, headache, neuromuscular diseases and movement disorders.
-Within the next few years, we expect to add fellowships in pediatric neurology, epilepsy, neurocritical care, multiple sclerosis and sports neurology.
+In 2017, we initiated an expansion from 5 to 7 residents per year, which allowed us to improve the inpatient services at Hartford Hospital with a “day float” rotation, add a second consult resident at UConn John Dempsey Hospital, and increase our elective rotations earlier in residency training so residents can make informed decisions about subspecialty fellowships.
+We also continue to increase our fellowship offerings, with training in vascular neurology, interventional neurology, headache, neuromuscular diseases, movement disorders, epilepsy and sports neurology.
+Within the next few years, we expect to add fellowships in pediatric neurology, neurocritical care, multiple sclerosis.

 The true test of a training program is how it responds to a crisis.
 When it became clear in early March 2020 that the COVID-19 pandemic would create enormous stresses on our hospital systems and prevent routine outpatient clinic experiences, we rapidly shut down our outpatient clinics and elective rotations, transitioning to phone and telemedicine video visits.
 The residents who were no longer able to participate in outpatient electives helped manage the crisis by creating a temporary 24/7 inpatient neurology service at UConn Health, freeing up the medicine hospitalists to manage critically ill COVID patients.
 Consults on COVID-positive patients were conducted as safely as possible, sometimes with only the attending or one resident donning PPE to see the patient, or conducting the consult via video.
-Our neurophysiology suite was converted to overflow hospital beds as outpatient EEGs and EMGs were cancelled.
-As the first wave of COVID patients peaked and ebbed by late June, we transitioned back to a consult service, reactivated our electives, and gradually transitioned back to in-person clinic visits for new patients, with most follow-up visits performed by phone or video.
+Our neurophysiology suite was transiently converted to overflow hospital beds as outpatient EEGs and EMGs were cancelled.
+As the first wave of COVID patients peaked and ebbed by late June, we transitioned back to a consult service, reactivated our electives, and gradually transitioned back to in-person clinic visits for most patients, though phone or video visits are still possible when needed.
 We have equipped our clinic exam room computers with cameras and microphones so they can serve as HIPAA-compliant video offices as well as standard clinic rooms.
 We adjusted the flow of our clinic to minimize patient wait times and ensure safe interpersonal distance in the waiting room, and we provide appropriate PPE for residents to work safely.
-We are equipping the clinic with iPhone-based retinal cameras to replace direct ophthalmoscopy, which is difficult when wearing PPE.
+We equipped the clinic with a retinal camera to partially replace direct ophthalmoscopy, which is difficult when wearing PPE.
 Throughout the crisis, our resident didactic programs continued as scheduled, all via Zoom meetings.
 We have adapted our patient care and educational/training program to allow us to continue to provide the highest quality neurological care while protecting our resident trainees and ensuring that they can meet training milestones and graduate as highly competent neurologists.
 I am extremely proud of our trainees and faculty, who adapted beautifully without complaint and proposed innovative solutions as problems arose.

-Since we cannot predict the COVID risk associated with travel for residency interviews in the fall of 2020, our program, like most, will be conducting video interviews.
-We are sad not to have the opportunity to meet you in person and show you our hospitals, clinics and facilities in person, but there will be a number of brief videos by residents and faculty to help give you a sense of the place and the people.
+Since we cannot predict the COVID risk associated with travel for residency interviews, our program, like most, will again be conducting video interviews.
+We are sad not to have the opportunity to meet you in person and show you our hospitals, clinics and facilities in person, but brief videos by residents and faculty will help give you a sense of the place and the people.
 When and if conditions allow, we hope to be able to invite you here for an in-person visit.